DigitalGeographyLab/green-paths-2/README.rst

         Mac / Linux:
         ``./install_green_paths_2.sh``

-.. tip:: Remember to deactivate the conda environment before installing and re-activate it after installation!
+        Remember to deactivate the conda environment before installing and re-activate it after installation!

-.. warning:: and check the prerequisites for the installation from the installation section!
+                and check the prerequisites for the installation from the installation section!

 4. Activate the conda environment: